d-saikrishna/DataScience/DecisionScience/TOPSIS/README.md

 ## Challenges with TOPSIS:
 1. If the categorical variable is a nominal variable.
 That variable cannot be used in TOPSIS.
 Ordinal variables can be included.
 2. Every variable in TOPSIS has to be defined in such a way that you can tell it is "Higher the better" or "Lower the better".
 But variables like `weight` or `BMI` cannot be defined that way.
 Such variables should be engineered appropriately.
 For instance, I calculated a new variable called `dist_ideal_BMI` which calculates distance from the ideal BMI (22 - assumed).
 This new variable can be defined as "lower the better"

+## QnAs
+1. When will a choice have TOPSIS Score =1?

+- When the choice is the best across all variables.

+2. Can we compare TOPSIS Scores across multiple runs (with different weightages)?*
+- I think yes.
+The score is primarily a distance from the best/worst situation.
+So the more the score, the closer it is to the best/worst situation.
+Different weightage combinations would place an alternative at different distances from the best/worst situations.
+But I don't think you can compare ranks though.
+Even though you are closer to the best situation at a particular weightage combination, you could rank worse when other alternatives perform better.

 ## References:
 1. [What is TOPSIS?
 By Robert Soczewica](https://robertsoczewica.medium.com/what-is-topsis-b05c50b3cd05)